milenmk/laravel-blacklist/README.md

 # Laravel Blacklist

 A Laravel package for blacklist validation of user input.
 Includes both system blacklist words and profanity/offensive terms, with the flexibility to choose which lists to use.
+Uses whole word matching to prevent false positives.

 ## Installation